hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 ```output
 SRR097977.fastq
 ```
+Now lest search for files in your root directory.

-This command lists every file in `/usr/bin` that ends in the characters `.sh`.
+The following command lists every file in `/usr/bin` that ends in the characters `.sh`.
 Note that the output displays **full** paths to files, since each result starts with `/`.

 Command:
 ```bash